 - 3 required (contact information only)

-References will be contacted for candidates who make the short list after the interview.
+Provide the names, email addresses, and phone numbers of the references.
+References will be contacted via email or phone for those who make the short list after the interview.

 Help contact: firstname.lastname@example.org